joesass/shortcuts/README.md

 ## atom

 - Find a matching bracket with control-m
-- Delete a whole line with control-shift-k
+- Delete a whole line with control-⇧-k
-- Select a whole line with command-l
+- Select a whole line with ⌘-l

 ### open-in-browser package